jldm11/game-of-life-js/README.md

 ### Prerequisities

-To run this program you only need a browser and internet conection to download mocha.js and chai.js libraries.
+To run this program you only need a browser and internet connection to download mocha.js and chai.js libraries.

 ### Installing and running